 Sport-Brella Recliner Review

 The Sport-Brella Recliner was one of the least comfortable chairs that we tested.
 This was due to a variety of reasons: 1) It has minimal back support which results in horrible slouching.
-The feel of this chair is actually similar to (but less comfortable than) the Coleman Oversize Quad Chair with Cooler.
 2) The Sport-Brella does not have any mesh backing to allow for ventilation on warm days.
 3) It has adjustable arm rests, but they are not dependable.
 You can adjust them to any height you would like, but they will always settle to a lower position.
 4) Finally, the poor construction of the seat was significant enough to make any tester at least slightly uncomfortable at the thought of lounging in the Sport-Brella.

 The Sport-Brella Recliner has a steel frame and a 250 lb maximum weight capacity.
 The first hint that the Sport-Brella wasn't all we were hoping it would be came after a few weeks of use when one of the buckles holding up the footrest failed.
 After a month or so of testing, a tester noticed that the bottom of the chair's seat started delaminating, meaning that the fabric layers that composed the main seat bottom started separating from each other.
 Once this occurred, the seat of the chair started sagging significantly more than before.
 This resulted in noticeable stress on the seams of the chair.
 Despite showing early signs of poor quality, the Sport-Brella miraculously withstood the run and jump test and being stood upon without breaking!
 This surprised testers as the chair's seat had already delaminated and was saggy from moderate use.
 Regardless, the Sport-Brella's stretchy material made it more resilient and it finished our review process in one piece.